top of page

 B.Sc., University of Wisconsin- Geology & Geophysics, South Asian Studies, 1998

 I am an Associate Professor jointly appointed between the Department of Earth and Environmental Sciences and the Department of Microbiology and Molecular Genetics at Michigan State University.
 Previously, I was an Assistant Professor of Microbiology at East Carolina University in Greenville, NC.
-Prior to that I was a NASA Postdoctoral Fellow at the Carnegie Institution for Science in Washington DC.
+Prior to that, I was a NASA Postdoctoral Fellow at the Carnegie Institution for Science in Washington DC.
 I completed my Ph.D. in Oceanography at the University of Washington in 2005, following an undergraduate dual major in Geology & Geophysics and South Asian Studies at the University of Wisconsin.

-Through these various experiences I have developed a strong interest in combining geological and microbiological perspectives through the emerging field of Geomicrobiology.
+Through these various experiences, I have developed a strong interest in combining geological and microbiological perspectives through the emerging field of Geomicrobiology.
 I have studied all kinds of extremophiles including those that love acid and alkaline solutions, high pressures, and high temperatures.
 Microbial interactions with the environment in these systems have important influences on geochemical cycles and climate on Earth, as well as contemporary processes related to anthropogenic disturbances.
 They also impact the potential for life to exist on other planets and moons and the emergence of life on early Earth.
-In addition to Michigan, we conduct field work in a number of locales around the world including the middle of the ocean, serpentinites in Costa Rica, California, Newfoundland, and Italy, and volcanoes in Central and South America.
+In addition to Michigan, we conduct fieldwork in a number of locales around the world including the middle of the ocean, serpentinites in Costa Rica, California, Newfoundland, and Italy, and volcanoes in Central and South America.

 Current Graduate Students